-LAR 660 - Professional Practice in Landscape Architecture (3)
+LAR 660 - Professional Practice in Landscape Architecture (1)

 This course outlines many of the non-design skills needed for a successful career as a landscape architect.
 Topics include professional and environmental ethics; legal aspects of the profession; project management; and the professional's relationship to the client and society.
 Introduction of the key aspects of the construction implementation process and procedures include contracts, cost estimates and specifications.
 Finally the course will clarify of the current procedures for licensure in landscape architecture, including a session specifically discussing the Landscape Architecture Review Examination (LARE).
-Prerequisite(s): LAR 542.

-LAR 661 - Seminar I: Introduction in Landscape Architecture (1)
+LAR 661 - Seminar I (1)

-An introduction to the interdisciplinary field of landscape architecture exploring its historical evolution, highlighting its interaction with arts and science, and examining its contemporary leaders.
+This course is an introduction to the interdisciplinary field of landscape architecture exploring its historical evolution, highlighting its interaction with arts and science, and examining its contemporary leaders.

-LAR 662 - Seminar II: Landscape Architecture Policies (1)
+LAR 662 - Seminar II (1)

-Critical readings, discussion and writing assignments on a range of disciplinary and interdisciplinary issues of public and professional policies related to the field of landscape architecture.
+Critical readings, discussion and writing assignments on a range of disciplinary and interdisciplinary issues of professional practice related to the field of landscape architecture.

-LAR 663 - Seminar III: thesis Preparation (1)
+LAR 663 - Seminar III: Scholarship Preparation (1)

-An overview of the methods and techniques used in preparing a research thesis or a terminal landscape design and/or landscape planning project.
+This course is an overview of the methods and techniques used in preparing a research thesis or a terminal landscape design and/or landscape planning project.
+Prerequisite(s): LAR 680.

-LAR 664 - LEED Principles and Strategies (1)
+LAR 664 - LEED Principles and Strategies (3)